 Military Services’ EFMP Resources

-Special Needs Parent Toolkit, a comprehensive guide for parents on navigating medical and special education services, community support and benefits and entitlements.
+EFMP & Me, a comprehensive guide to navigating the DoD’s Exceptional Family Member Program, which provides medical and special education services, community support, and benefits and entitlements.

 The Education Directory for Children with Special Needs, a state-by-state guide to early intervention and special education services.